 Discussion and potential impact

-The nutritional status and health of mothers influence the growth and development of their babies which will in turn influence the risk of non-communicable diseases such as cardiovascular disease and obesity when these babies reach adulthood.[1]
-Interventions that focus on improving the diets of mothers have the potential to optimise the development of the fetus as well as improving the health of mothers themselves.
-A woman’s social circumstances and the barriers to healthy eating that she experiences will have a strong influence on her dietary behaviour.
-This suggests that multi-component complex interventions will be needed to bring about improvements in the diet quality of women during pregnancy.
-This trial is evaluating a multi-component approach to improving diet, combining a behaviour change intervention with vitamin D supplementation.
-Such an approach has the potential to address vitamin deficiencies and to improve diet in general.
+Intervening to improve the nutritional status of pregnant women will optimize the growth and development of their babies, which will in turn reduce their risk of cardiovascular disease and obesity when they reach adulthood.[1]
+The combination of nutrient supplementation and behavioural intervention being tested in SPRING represents a multi-component approach that has the potential to address vitamin deficiencies and to improve general quality of diet.
+Research suggests that both are important in improving outcomes for women and their babies.
 The factorial design of this trial has the advantage of enabling each intervention to be tested separately as well as allowing exploration of the synergistic effect of both interventions on women’s diets and vitamin D levels.

 Trial status: the SPRING trial is ongoing.

 Declarations

+Ethical approval and consent to participate

+The study has received approval from the Southampton and South West Hampshire Research Ethics Committee (REC reference: 13/SC/0409).
+After considering enrolment and having had the opportunity to ask questions, patients are asked to sign a study consent form.

+Consent for publication

+Not applicable

+Availability of supporting data

+Not applicable

-Disclosure statement: Janis Baird, Mary Barker and Wendy Lawrence has received grant research support from Danone Nutricia Early Nutrition.
+Competing interests: Janis Baird, Mary Barker and Wendy Lawrence has received grant research support from Danone Nutricia Early Nutrition.
 Cyrus Cooper has received consultancy, lecture fees and honoraria from AMGEN, GSK, Alliance for Better Bone Health, MSD, Eli Lilly, Pfizer, Novartis, Servier, Merck, Medtronic and Roche.
 Members of Hazel Inskip’s team have received grant research support from Nestec and Danone Nutricia Early Life Nutrition.
 Nicholas Harvey has received consultancy, lecture fees and honoraria from Alliance for Better Bone Health, AMGEN, MSD, Eli Lilly, Servier, Shire, Consilient Healthcare and Internis Pharma.

 The authors declare that they have no competing interests relevant to this research.